The Padar Island hike in Komodo has some of the most amazing views in Indonesia, and it’s easy to do on a day trip from the town of Labuan Bajo.

 High season for Komodo National Park is July to August, when the weather is cooler and more comfortable, but the park is also more crowded.
 The climate in the Komodo islands tends to be drier and more sunny than other places in Indonesia, like Bali.

 The grass color changes with the seasons.
 It’s green in the tail end of the rainy season (January to April).
-By April or May, the grass color starts to turn yellow.
+Most of our pics here were taken in early March.
+By April or May, the grass color usually starts to turn yellow.
 In the summer and fall (July to November), the islands are bone dry and the grass is all brown.

 Pink Beach On Padar Island